The Homosexual Was Invented in 1869

 Your Georgian officer isn’t in the closet.
 He’s in a drawing room where certain topics are not raised.
 He hasn’t hidden his true self—he’s declined to discuss his private affairs, which is exactly what a gentleman ought to do.
 His silence isn’t shameful.
 It’s correct.
 To speak openly of such things would be vulgar, embarrassing, a breach of conduct.
 The silence protects everyone.

-Write the silence as form, not suppression.
+Write the silence as form rather than suppression.
 It’s not that he can’t speak.
-It’s that speaking would be gauche.
+He can.
+But it would be entirely gauche.

 The Stakes Are Real, and They’re Not Internal